Matthew 11:28: Content

+Instead of "give you rest", the Syriac has "I will place you in all quietness".

 Analysis

 Here Christ invites everyone to "come" to him, in a spiritual sense.
 Those who labour (κοπιῶντες) points to those who suffer trouble and are burdened by 1) sins; 2) the law of Moses; 3) the troubles and temptations of this life.
-Instead of "give you rest," the Syriac has, "I will place you in all quietness."

 Commentary from the Church Fathers

-Chrysostom: " By what He had said, He brought His disciples to have a desire towards Him, showing them His unspeakable excellence; and now He invites them to Him, saying, Come unto me, all ye that labour and are heavy laden."
+Chrysostom: "By what He had said, He brought His disciples to have a desire towards Him, showing them His unspeakable excellence; and now He invites them to Him, saying, Come unto me, all ye that labour and are heavy laden."

 Augustine: "Whence do we all thus labour, but that we are mortal men, bearing vessels of clay which cause us much difficulty.
 But if the vessels of flesh are straitened, the regions of love will be enlarged.
 To what end then does He say, Come unto me, all ye that labour, but that ye should not labour?"

-Hilary of Poitiers: " He calls to Him those that were labouring under the hardships of the Law, and those who are burdened with the sins of this world."
+Hilary of Poitiers: "He calls to Him those that were labouring under the hardships of the Law, and those who are burdened with the sins of this world."